amartone/react-example/README.md

-Learning and playing around with React after using Angular for a while.
+Learning and exploring React after using Angular for a while.